The Blue Planet

 2/5

-No human-centered diverse representation indicated in available information, as the focus remains strictly on marine biology.
+No diverse representation indicated in available information, as the focus is exclusively on marine biology and natural history.

 Educational Value